wp-plugins/pdf24-post-to-pdf/readme.txt

 = Where do i have to insert the code to display the top bar box =

-In my theme directory there is an file named index.php.
+In my theme directory there is a file named index.php.
 A part of that file looks like this:
 `<div id="content" class="narrowcolumn">`

 After that code insert this: